An in-depth diagnosis of your psychosocial work environment

 What makes the inpowr© survey truly unique:

-our survey is based on the Occupational Health and Well-being Questionnaire (OHWQ), developed and validated with over 12,000 workers in Quebec by Mahéew Gilbert-Ouimet of the Health Sciences Department at the Université du Québec à Rimouski, one of the project’s researchers.
+our survey is based on the Occupational Health and Well-being Questionnaire (OHWQ), developed and validated with over 12,000 workers in Quebec by Mahée Gilbert-Ouimet from the Department of Health Sciences at the Université du Québec à Rimouski and Manon Truchon, professor at the School of Psychology at Université Laval, the researchers behind the project.
 The OHWQ stands out as the most comprehensive of all peer-reviewed questionnaires for assessing psychosocial risks in the workplace.

 it addresses all levels of work from macro-organizational to micro-organizational, as well as individual.